tjc181/simsphere/README.md

 ## Other implementations

 A C implementation also exists.
-This implementation is not yet published, but may be in the future.
-The implementation dates to the late 1990s.
+This is available for download at https://simsphere.ems.psu.edu.
+The C implementation dates to the late 1990s.

 ## Building the code